• Skip to primary navigation

 • Filmmakers may not be an SFFILM or Kenneth Rainin Foundation employee or member of any SFFILM or Kenneth Rainin Foundation Boards.

-• Applicants must be actively engaged in one of the following phases: screenwriting, packaging, or post-production and should apply for the phase of production they expect to be in six months after the final submission deadline.
+• Applicants must be actively engaged in one of the following phases: screenwriting, development, or post-production and should apply for the phase of production they expect to be in six months after the final submission deadline.

 • Project may not be work for hire.